 One of the celebrations of Grand Seiko’s 60th anniversary is the automatic limited edition [SBGR321], which harnesses the brilliant blue sky over Mt.
 Iwate at dawn when it is tinged with the red of the morning sun that greets the watchmakers and technicians as they arrive to work.
-It is this combination of colors that has inspired the design of this new automatic timepiece.
+It is this combination of colours that has inspired the design of this new automatic timepiece.
 The blue of the dial is echoed in the vivid blue of the titanium sections of the oscillating weight and a red ring inside the sapphire crystal case back mirrors the glow of the morning sun.

 Model – SBGP007

 The quartz limited edition [SBGP007] gets to showcase a new quartz movement in the form of the Calibre 9F85.
-The dial has a unique marking with a 2020 pattern, a modern case design and a thin bezel all offset with a vivid red seconds hands.
+The dial has a unique marking with a 2020 pattern, a modern case design and a thin bezel, all offset with a vivid red seconds hands.

-Another commerative watch to have the new quartz calibre is the Sports Collection quartz limited edition [SBGP015] featuring a ceramic bezel that is almost impervious to scratches.
+Another commemorative watch to have the new quartz calibre is the Sports Collection quartz limited edition [SBGP015] featuring a ceramic bezel that is almost impervious to scratches.
 The Grand Seiko blue dial is offset with LumiBrite markers and hour and minute hands.

-These timepieces really are a testament to the very best of Japanese precision and craftsmanship which has been coveted the world over.
+These Grand Seiko commemorative watches really are a testament to the very best of Japanese precision and craftsmanship which has been coveted the world over.
 This is formalised even further with the first continental European Grand Seiko Boutique which opened its doors at 7, Place Vendôme, Paris in March this year.
 As well as having a very fashionable address, it can boast that it is the largest Grand Seiko Boutique in the world and home to the widest range of Grand Seiko timepieces outside of Japan.

 Inside Japan meanwhile, Grand Seiko have also unveiled a new manufacturing studio set in a landscape of trees near the slopes of Mt.
 Iwate.
 An entirely new free-standing building of 2,095 square metres, the studio was designed by master architect, Kengo Kuma who celebrated its natural environment with construction out of natural materials and an abundance of natural light.

-The studio is home to the watchmakers who assemble and adjust Grand Seiko’s mechanical watches as well as an exhibition space where visitors can learn about the last sixty years of Grand Seiko and watch the next sixty years unfold.
+The studio is home to the watchmakers who assemble and adjust Grand Seiko’s mechanical watches, as well as an exhibition space where visitors can learn about the last sixty years of Grand Seiko and watch the next sixty years unfold.